 The current Government's privatisation agenda was launched in June 2013 by a decision of the National Assembly and laid the basis for the sale of the Republic's direct or indirect interests in 15 companies.
 The new Slovenian law on sovereign holding (Zakon o Slovenskem državnem holdingu (ZSDH-1), the "SSHA-1") entered into force on 26 April 2014.
-This new law was designed to centralise the management of all assets, prevent a distortion of competition in markets and the unequal treatment of companies, reduce the influence of special interest groups, decrease the risk of corruption and conflicts of interests and enhance transparency.
-Although the privatisation agenda is under way, it may still be subject to delays, including, for example, the decision to postpone the partial privatisation of NLB in June 2017.
-See "Public Finance - Central Government Budget - Ongoing Privatisations".
+This law was designed to centralise the management of all assets, prevent a distortion of competition in markets and the unequal treatment of companies, reduce the influence of special interest groups, decrease the risk of corruption and conflicts of interests and enhance transparency.
+Although the privatisation agenda is under way, it has been subject to delays which may have a negative impact on the Republic's economy.
+See "Public Finance - Consolidated Government Holdings and Privatisation - Ongoing Privatisations".